aerogear/offix/packages/sync/README.md

 ## Designing your types

 When designing your GraphQL schema types `id` field is always required.
-Library will perform business logic assumming that `id` field will be supplied and returned from server.
+Library will perform business logic assuming that `id` field will be supplied and returned from server.
 Without this field some offline functionalities will not work properly.